-In post-Civil War Missouri, Jesse James built his reputation as a ruthless outlaw.
+In post Civil War Missouri Jesse James built his reputation as a ruthless outlaw.
 Yet many sympathized with the notorious bandit, because they shared his pro-Confederate sentiments.
-James was certainly aware of the power of the press, befriending journalist John Newman Edwards, and writing directly to newspapers to tell his side of the story and amplify his legend.
+James was certainly aware of the power of the press, befriending journalis John Newman Edwardst and writing directly to newspapers to tell his side of the story and amplify his legend.
 Below read newspaper accounts of James' actions, categorized into three themes: narratives of James' crimes, stories praising his heroism, and articles written by the outlaw himself.

 Jesse James and his associates gave journalists plenty of opportunities to write dramatic stories.
 Read a few accounts of the bandits' murderous deeds.

 The Kansas City Daily Journal of Commerce, December 9, 1869

 We learned yesterday that John W. Streets, the cashier of the Davis county Savings Bank, at Galletin, was shot and killed last Monday.
 The following are the particulars as told to us: